Zoom appointments are available due to Covid19 for the unvaccinated and in person appointments are available for the vaccinated to discuss custody.

 Grandparent Guardianship

-The beautiful thing about Grandparents' Guardianship is that I have never met grandparents that would change their decision to take care of their grandchildren.
-They provide their grandchildren with a home, food, medical care, stability and most of all-Love.
+Grandparents raised their children, and they are now raising their grandchildren due to the explosion of drug addiction.
+Often the choice is Guardianship or OKDHS (Oklahoma Department of Human Services) custody of their grandchildren.
+Grandparents are raising growing young children on retirement income.
+Often Grandparents are forced to go back to work to provide for their grandkids.
+The beautiful thing about Grandparent Guardianship cases is that I have never met grandparents that would change their decision to take care of their grandchildren.
+They provide their grandchildren with a home, food, medical care, stability, and most of all-Love.
 Often these children feel abandoned by their parents and are emotionally scarred by what they have been through.
 These children may need counseling and tutoring to resume a natural childhood.

 Sole Custody